-Providers employing teleservice delivery will be guided by Policy and will continue to follow all service protocols and report any concerns they have to the Case/Resource Manager and make any appropriate incident reports.
-The provider delivering services remotely will be responsible for using an approved delivery platform that the client is able and willing to use and will provide basic technical assistance as necessary during their service delivery (device on and off, volume control, etc.).
-If a client is unable to use technology for teleservice delivery, then in person service delivery would be the appropriate service delivery mechanism for the client and this would be discussed during the person-centered planning meeting.
+The provider delivering services remotely will be responsible for using an approved delivery platform that the client is able and willing to use and will provide basic technical assistance as necessary during the course of their service delivery (device on and off, volume control, etc.).
+If a client is unable to use technology for remote service delivery, then in person service delivery would be the appropriate service delivery mechanism for the client and this would be discussed during the person-centered planning meeting.

-• The participant utilizing the services remote support and each person who shares a residence with that participant will be fully informed of what remote service delivery entails including, but not limited to: (A) that remote staff may observe their activities if they are within the view of the participant's video communication device; (B) that the participant decides where in the residence the remote support will occur; (C) whether or not recordings of sessions will be made (the participant's Case/Resource Manager will document in the PCSP); (D) that the participant will control the operation of the communication device, when it is turned on and when it is turned off.
+The participant utilizing the services remote support and each person who shares a residence with that participant will be fully informed of what remote service delivery entails including, but not limited to: (A) that remote staff may observe their activities if they are within the view of the participant's video communication device; (B) that the participant decides where in the residence the remote support will occur; (C) whether or not recordings of sessions will be made (the participant's Case/Resource Manager will document in the PCSP); (D) that the participant will control the operation of the communication device, when it is turned on and when it is turned off.
 Please note that this service is not approved for clients receiving residential habilitation services.

-• The state will use the CARE assessment to determine client need for technology and remote support through the person-centered planning process.
+The state uses the CARE assessment to determine client need for technology and remote support through the personcentered planning process.
 If a client requests that a video camera be placed in their home to use in the provision of remote support, there must be an exception to policy (ETP) in place with justification as to why the camera is needed instead of a simple sensor.
 The ETP must be approved and documented in the client's file before the device is installed and prior to the service being authorized.
-Adds that services under this waiver are intended to supplement, and not supplant, the child welfare services and supports a child or youth is entitled to or receives from the Department of Children, Youth, and Families (DYYF) or from a Tribe in Washington State or from Title IV-E of the Social Security Act or from other sources.
-Please clarify whether individuals will not lose access to this service.